Chemical Peels

 What is the dermaplaning recovery time?

-Your skin will feel clean, there may be a bit of downtime, your skin can experience mild dryness 2 days later and in the weeks to follow you will start to feel the hair growing back.
+Your skin will feel clean, there may be a bit of downtime, your skin can experience mild dryness two days later and in the weeks to follow, you will start to feel the hair growing back.
 That is a good indication to come in for your next treatment.

 Where can you get dermaplaning?

-Although some at-home and Do-it-Yourself kits are available, it is advised to only get the cosmetic procedure done by trained individuals.
-Since the procedure involves a surgical scalpel being pulled across facial skin, it is important that only trained aestheticians and specialists perform this procedure.
+Although some at-home and do-it-yourself kits are available, it is advised to only get the cosmetic procedure done by trained individuals.
+Since the procedure involves a surgical scalpel being pulled across facial skin, it is important that only trained aestheticians and spets perform this procedure.

 Does the hair grow back worse after dermaplaning?